Miscellaneous

 Multithreading

 In Python, Astra supports concurrent execution of its algorithms in multiple threads.
-This functionality can be used in scenarios such as executing an algorithm with different inputs on different GPUs simultaneously, or even on the same GPU in case it’s under-utilized by default.
-For instance, here is how one can compute a fan-parallel projection using multithreaded execution to accelerate sequential computation:
+This functionality is useful to process different inputs on different GPUs simultaneously.
+Another use case is processing data blocks on the same GPU in parallel, which is useful when a single ASTRA call under-utilizes the GPU.
+For instance, here is how one can compute a fan-parallel projection using multithreading:

 import astra